Independent politician

-Some politicians have political views that do not align with the platforms of any political party, and therefore choose not to affiliate with them.
-Some independent politicians may be associated with a party, perhaps as former members of it, or else have views that align with it, but choose not to stand in its name, or are unable to do so because the party in question has selected another candidate.
+There are various reasons why someone may stand for office as an independent.
+Some independent politicians disagree with the idea or concept of political parties; viewing them as politically corrupt.
+Others may have political views that do not align with the platforms of any political party and therefore they choose not to affiliate with them.
+Some independent politicians may be associated with a party, perhaps as former members of it or else have views that align with it, but choose not to stand in its name, or are unable to do so because the party in question has selected another candidate.
 Others may belong to or support a political party at the national level but believe they should not formally represent it (and thus be subject to its policies) at another level.
+In some cases, a politician may be a member of an unregistered party and therefore officially recognised as an independent.